micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-No one can serve two masters; for either he will hate the one and love the other, or he will stand by _and_ be devoted to the one and despise and be [^s]against the other.
-You cannot serve God and mammon ([^t]deceitful riches, money, possessions, or [^u]whatever is trusted in).
+No one can serve two masters; for either he will hate the one and love the other, or he will stand by _and_ be devoted to the one and despise and be against the other.
+You cannot serve God and mammon (deceitful riches, money, possessions, or whatever is trusted in).